Israel Zangwill: Jewish politics

 Zangwill is inaccurately known for creating the slogan "A land without a people for a people without a land" describing Zionist aspirations in the Biblical land of Israel.
 He did not invent the phrase; he acknowledged borrowing it from Lord Shaftesbury.
-In 1853, during the preparation for the Crimean War, Shaftesbury wrote to Foreign Secretrary Aberdeen that Greater Syria was "a country without a nation" in need of "a nation without a country...
+In 1853, during the preparation for the Crimean War, Shaftesbury wrote to Foreign Secretary Aberdeen that Greater Syria was "a country without a nation" in need of "a nation without a country....
 Is there such a thing?
 To be sure there is, the ancient and rightful lords of the soil, the Jews!"
 In his diary that year he wrote "these vast and fertile regions will soon be without a ruler, without a known and acknowledged power to claim dominion.
-The territory must be assigned to some one or other...
+The territory must be assigned to some one or other....
 There is a country without a nation; and God now in his wisdom and mercy, directs us to a nation without a country."
 Shaftesbury himself was echoing the sentiments of Alexander Keith, D.D.

-In 1901, in the periodical New Liberal Review, Zangwill wrote that "Palestine is a country without a people; the Jews are a people without a country".
+In 1901, in the New Liberal Review, Zangwill wrote that "Palestine is a country without a people; the Jews are a people without a country".